 Our seven-bed dialysis unit is the only full-service pediatric dialysis unit in New England.
-If your child requires dialysis, our dialysis nurses, dieticians, tutors Child Life specialists, social workers, psychologists and pharmacists will do everything they can to make sure your child is comfortable during her treatments.
-Read more about dialysis.
+If your child requires dialysis, our dialysis nurses, dietitians, tutors, child life specialists, social workers, psychologists, and pharmacists will do everything they can to make sure your child is comfortable during her treatments.

-Boston children's caregivers know your child is a person, not just a patient, and we provide support services for your child and your family throughout all stages of treatment and recovery.
+Our caregivers provide support services for your child and your family throughout all stages of treatment and recovery.

 Our areas of innovation for acute kidney injuries

 Boston Children’s is home to the world’s most extensive research enterprise at a pediatric hospital.
 In our End Stage Renal Disease Program — which includes the dialysis unit and our Kidney Transplant Program — our treatment is influenced by our research.

 We also have a great number of partnerships with top research, biotech, and health care organizations, and we work together to improve kids’ health.
 One of these is the Transplant Research Program, which provides a rich environment for collaboration of scientists and physicians in the areas of transplantation and immunology.